zachwill/dom/README.md

 1. Clone the repo:

-    `$ git clone git@github.com:seanlane/dom.git`
+    `$ git clone git@github.com:zachwill/dom.git`
     `$ cd dom`

 2. Do one of the following:

     a.
-Get a Mashape Domainr API key from [here](https://market.mashape.com/domainr/domainr)
-    Note: While it is free up to 10,000 calls/mo., you are required to submit a valid credit card to cover any requests over the free limit.
+Get a Mashape Domainr API key from [here](https://market.mashape.com/domainr/domainr) **Note:** While it is free up to 10,000 calls/mo., you are required to submit a valid credit card to cover any requests over the free limit.

     b.
 Contact Domainr at `partners@domainr.com` to get a personal use client ID, as detailed [here](https://github.com/UltrosBot/Ultros-contrib/issues/29#issuecomment-135285713)